Emotions are Human

 There is a story for each child in the Foster Home.
 Unbelievable things happen to every single child.
 And it is truly amazing how resilient the human spirit can be.

 I decided a long time ago that I would change the foster system by helping the kids one by one where I have success at home.
 When my kids are angry or troubled, it usually has to do with their gut.
 These kids are a little different, but we can help a bit with the right foods.
-We introduce probiotics, and notable improvements occur.
+We introduce probiotics, in food or supplements, and notable improvements occur.
 But some of the successes at home are not replicable in a group home.
 My power is, good, real food.
 Over and over, I witness children improving their gut and subsequently their behavior.

 But today is about a boy I lost.
 Keeping my composure with the kids is important, but when I get back to my home after taking food to the home, I sit in the car, and UGLY cry.
 Today, this boy’s sister shares her concern, while his little brother shares details.
 But I know the root cause, immediately, because I witnessed the process.